eldoy/waveorb-site/app/pages/doc/client.md

 ### Websockets

-When using web sockets you set up a single connection which is re-used for each new request.
-This has the advantage of being a bit faster and allows you to send data from the server to the browser whenever you need to.
+When using websockets you set up a single connection which is re-used for each new request.
+This has the advantage of being a bit faster and allows you to send data from the server to the browser whenever you need to or multiple times per request.
 As such it is perfect for subscriptions or real-time data.

-Waveorb web sockets automatically reconnects on failure, set it up like this:
+Waveorb websockets automatically reconnects on failure, set it up like this:
 ```js
 // Websocket with SSL, needs to await connection
 window.socket = await waveorb('wss://localhost:5000')